- 1 Why is it called "CLOCKSS"?

 CLOCKSS is a tax-exempt, 501(c)3, not-for-profit organization.

-Publishers and librarians have equal say to influence CLOCKSS policies, priorities, and decisions that will impact them the most.
+The CLOCKSS Board of Directors includes an equal number of seats for libraries and for publishers.
+Libraries and publishers have equal say to influence CLOCKSS policies, priorities, and decisions that will impact them the most.

 CLOCKSS participants have the opportunity to be deeply involved in all aspects of our industry and help to keep the community’s best interests at the forefront.

 The CLOCKSS Board has two goals related to sustainability:

 - Money spent on digital archiving competes with other needs.
 Minimize publishers’ fees; publishers pass along costs to libraries.
 Minimize libraries’ fees; leave libraries with more money to spend with publishers.

 - Make triggered content freely available.
 Do not set up another subscription layer that keeps the content behind yet ever-widening access barriers.

 Because CLOCKSS is a 501(c)3 not-for-profit organization, contributions to CLOCKSS are tax deductible.